leostera/tldr.jsx/README.md

 * `Autocompletion`, freeing you from remembering all those command names
 * `Search`, letting you search through all the pages and commands content to find what you want

+See the [issues page](https://github.com/ostera/pry/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) for a list of planned enhancements and features.

 ## Collaboration Setup